Why select investment funds over shares?

 Performance: Appreciated over 60% since inception (July 2011)

 This fund is included on Hargreaves Lansdown wealth 150, a list of their favourite funds.

-This fund is included on Bestinvest premier selection and Investor Chronicle Top 100 Funds.
-This is their selection of the top best investment funds.
+This fund is included on the Hargreaves Lansdown Wealth 150, the Charles Stanley Foundation Fundlist, and Investor Chronicle Top 100 Funds.
+This is their selection of the best investment funds.

 Fixed Income Funds

 Objective: To maximize investment return (predominantly income with some capital growth) over the medium to long term from a portfolio comprising mainly of corporate fixed interest securities.
 This is a conservatively-managed fund, predominantly invested in higher-quality, investment grade corporate bonds

 Morningstar allocates this fund a gold star analyst rating and Bestinvest a five star rating.